joshtynjala/building-adobe-air-applications/updating-air-applications/using-the-update-framework/defining-the-update-descriptor-files-and-adding-the-air-file-to-your-web-server.md

   applications.
 The value must be the same string that is used in the `versionNumber` element of the new AIR application descriptor file.
-If the version number in the update descriptor file does not match the update AIR file’s version number, the update framework will throw an exception.
+If the version number in the update descriptor file does not match the update AIR file's version number, the update framework will throw an exception.

 - `version`—The new version of the AIR application.
 Use the `version` element in update descriptors used to update applications created prior to AIR 2.5.
 The value must be the same string that is used in the `version` element of the new AIR application descriptor file.
-If the version in the update descriptor file does not match the update AIR file’s version, the update framework will throw an exception.
+If the version in the update descriptor file does not match the update AIR file's version, the update framework will throw an exception.

 - `versionLabel`—The human readable version string intended to be shown to